AdobeDocs/commerce-php/src/pages/developer/cache/partial/cache-type.md

 ---
-group: php-developer-guide
+title: Create a cache type | Commerce PHP Extensions
-title: Create a cache type
+description: Learn about cache types and configurations for Adobe Commerce and Magento Open Source extensions.
 ---

 A *cache type* enables you to specify what is cached and enables merchants to clear that [cache type](https://glossary.magento.com/cache-type) using the [Cache](https://glossary.magento.com/cache) Management page in the [Admin](https://glossary.magento.com/magento-admin).